-The other trustees are:
+The other directors, listed in alphabetical order, are:

 George Brock is a professor of journalism at City University London.
 Between 2009 and 2014 he was head of the journalism department.
 Before that, he had a 28 year career on the Times, where he held a number of senior posts, including Managing Editor and International Editor.

 Don Cruikshank joined the Bureau board in 2016.
 Through his long career he has worked at the top of a wide range of companies including Virgin Group, Times Newspapers, SMG, Taylor & Francis, Clinovia and Audioboo.
 He has also run many government bodies including the National Health Service Scotland and the UK’s former telecom regulatory Oftel.
 He chaired a government banking review between 1998 and 2000 and was the chair of the London Stock Exchange between 2000 and 2003.

 Christopher Hird is the former managing editor of the Bureau.
 Christo has a long career in journalism and documentary making.
 He runs Dartmouth Films and worked as a journalist on the Economist, the New Statesman and as an editor of the Sunday Times Insight team.
 He is a visiting professor at the City University, London and a trustee of One World Media, the Wincott Foundation and the Crispin Aubrey Legacy Fund.